The 7 best caravan damp meters

 Imagine tracing the walls of your caravan and getting instant, accurate feedback on moisture levels.
 That’s the Brennenstuhl for you.

-Think of it as tuning a guitar—it needs to be just right to hit the perfect note.
+Maintaining your damp meter is as crucial as using it.
+Regular calibration provides accuracy.
+Think of it like tuning a guitar—it needs to be just right to hit the perfect note.
 Store your meter in a dry place, and you’ll extend its life, ensuring it’s ready when you need it most.

 Before you even use a damp meter, do a visual and tactile check.
 Feel for soft spots on walls.
 Look for discolouration or mould.
 It’s like being a detective, where every clue leads you closer to solving the mystery of dampness.